200-0K/tag-appender/README.md

 - **Tags Reordering**: Drag and drop tags and groups to reorder them.
 - **Move Tagged Media**: Automatically move files to a specific directory after tagging.
 - **Undo Move**: Quickly undo a file move if you made a mistake.
+- **Open Externally**: Open the current media file in your OS's default viewer using the eye icon.
 - **Dark Mode**: Modern UI with dark theme support.
 - **Auto Tagging**: Execute custom commands for automatic tagging.